jodienorris030/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger projects into smaller, manageable tasks.
 By doing this, you can better track your progress and make adjustments as needed.

 Remember to take breaks throughout the day to avoid burnout and maintain your focus.
 Use tools like task managers, calendars, or lists to keep track of your tasks to ensure nothing is overlooked.
 Finally, don't be afraid to ask for help or advice from others in the industry.
 They have likely faced similar challenges and can offer valuable insights.

+# 2024-01-17
+- Today's programming wisdom: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds programmers that while efficiency is crucial, it shouldn't be the primary focus during the early stages of development.
+It's more important to write clear, maintainable code first and optimize only when necessary, based on profiling and analysis.
+Overemphasis on premature optimization can lead to complex, hard-to-debug code, which in turn may introduce new bugs or make the system harder to evolve with changing requirements.
+Always prioritize readability, correctness, and maintainability before optimizing for performance.